-A new student commuter certificate (sticker) is provided at the beginning of the academic year (during student orientation, etc.) and updated every year in April while you are enrolled.
-The student commuter certificate is valid until the end of March in each academic year.
+We will issue a new student commuter certificate at the beginning of each academic year, during guidance, etc. The student commuter certificate is valid until the end of March each academic year.

-If there is a change in your address or commuting route, or if there is no more space for new entries, please ask for a new student commuter certificate at the School Office.
+If there is a change in your address or commuting route or no more space for new entries, please ask for a new student commuter certificate at the School Office.

-Important notes about using a student commuter pass
+Important notes about the student commuter train pass

-What is a student commuter pass (Train pass)?
+• What is a student commuter train pass?